 Precludes additional credit for SYSC 5502.

-Prerequisite(s): (MAAE 3500 or SYSC 4505) and fourthyear status in Engineering or by permission of the department.
+Prerequisite(s): (MAAE 3500 or SYSC 4505) and fourth-year status in Engineering.

 MECH 4503 [0.5 credit] An Introduction to Robotics

 History of robotics and typical applications.
 Robotic actuators and sensors.
 Kinematics of manipulators, inverse kinematics, differential relationships and the Jacobian.
 Manipulator dynamics.
 Trajectory generation and path planning.
 Robot control and performance evaluation.
 Force control and compliance.
 Applications in manufacturing and other industries.